t-d-k/LibreCrypt/docs/FAQ.md

   * * *

   <a name="pass_length"></a>
 *Q: The help says I should have a keyphrase with one character per bit of the key.
-This is impossible to remember, so you must have made a mistake*
+This is impossibly long, you must have made a mistake*

 *A:* 	There is no mistake.

-The normal way to attack encryption like this is to do a 'dictionary' attack that consists of trying many keyphrases automatically.
-This is because the keyphrase is normally the weakest part of the cypher. in order for the keyphrase to be as strong as the rest of the encryption, it has to have at least as much information content as the 'key' used internally ([*](#pass_note)).
+One way to attack user encryption is to do a 'dictionary' attack that consists of trying many keyphrases automatically.
+This is because the keyphrase is normally the weakest part of the system.
+In order for the keyphrase to be as strong as the rest of the encryption, it has to have at least as much information content as the 'key' used internally ([*](#pass_note)).
 The information content of normal English text is about [1.1](http://pit-claudel.fr/clement/blog/an-experimental-estimation-of-the-entropy-of-english-in-50-lines-of-python-code/) bits per character (including spaces), so for 256 bits it needs to be about 224 characters long or about 45 words.
 For comparison, the previous sentence contains 168 characters.

 Using special characters and misspellings increases the information content slightly but not as much as you may think, and reduces the memorability/bit ratio.

-<a name="pass_note">Not absolutely true because a brute force attack has to do the key set up (if a salt is used) to attack the keyphrase </a>
+<a name="pass_note">Not absolutely true because a brute force attack has to do the key set-up (if a salt is used) to attack the keyphrase</a>

 * * *

 <a name="pass_type"></a>
 *Q: What should I use as a keyphrase?*

+*A:*

-*A:* 	The keyphrase should be easy to remember and also long enough not to be broken by a brute force attack.
+The keyphrase should be easy to remember and also long enough not to be broken by a dictionary attack.

-Using special characters like '%' or '$', or misspelling increases the bit content of the keyphrase but make it harder to remember accurately.
+Using special characters like '%' or '$', or misspelling increases the bit content of the keyphrase, but make it harder to remember accurately, so this is not recommended.

+Normal English text contains about 1.1 bits of entropy per character.
+You should aim for 220+ characters (about 45 words) in your keyphrase.

+In order to remember a keyphrase long enough, there are three techniques that work:

+* Use [mnemonics](http://www.academictips.org/memory/index.html)

 	A common mnemonic [technique](http://www.academictips.org/memory/link.html) to remember lists is to make an absurd connection between pairs of images to form a series, each with an obvious word describing the image.
+An alternative is to make a story connecting the images.
 	In WWII agents made up [poems](http://www.worldwar2history.info/war/espionage/code.html) that they memorised as keys to pen and paper cyphers.
 This would also work.
-See also [How do I memorise a long enough keyphrase?](#mem_pass)

-* * *

-<a name="mem_pass"></a>
-*Q: How do I memorise a long enough keyphrase?*

-*A:* 	There are three techniques that work:

-* Use [mnemonics](http://www.academictips.org/memory/index.html)
 * Write it down
-	usually you should never write down the keyphrase but the idea here is to never have a written keyphrase and secret data at the same time, as follows.
+	Usually you should never write down the keyphrase, but the idea here is to never have a written keyphrase and secret data at the same time, as follows.
-	+ create a DoxBox with some files which are not secret but which you need to use frequently. create a secure keyphrase and write it down
+	+ create a DoxBox with some files which are not secret but which you need to use frequently.
+Create a secure keyphrase and write it down.
-	+ keep the paper with the keyphrase on you at all times. if it goes out of your sight at any time, make a new one and start again
+	+ Keep the paper with the keyphrase on you at all times.
+If it goes out of your sight at any time, make a new one and start again.
-	+ refer to the paper to unlock your box. as you reuse it you will start to remember it better.
+	+ Refer to the paper to unlock your box.
+As you reuse it you will start to remember it better.
-	+ when you are sure you can remember the keyphrase
+	+ When you are sure you can remember the keyphrase without the paper
 		- destroy the paper
 		- start using your box for secure data

 * Increase it gradually
-	+ create a DoxBox with some data on you need to use frequently but which is not secret.
+	+ Create a DoxBox with some data on you need to use frequently but which is not secret.
 Use a simple keyphrase, e.g. one word.
-	+ when you have used the keyphrase often enough you are sure you remember it thoroughly, add another word to the keyphrase.
+	+ When you have used the keyphrase often enough you are sure you remember it thoroughly, add another word to the keyphrase.
-	+ repeat until the keyphrase is long enough, then
+	+ Repeat until the keyphrase is long enough, then
-	+ start using your box for secure data
+	+ Start using your box for secure data

 * * *